Though often overshadowed by honey, beeswax is very important in its own right.

 As it turns out, beeswax is composed of hundreds of chemical components including hydrocarbons, diesters, triesters, acid polyesters, fatty acids – and even a bit of alcohol.

-The cells are constructed so that they tilt slightly upward from the base to the opening, preventing nectar and honey from flowing out of the cell.
+The cells of the comb are constructed so that they tilt slightly upward from the base to the opening.
+That prevents gravity from causing nectar and honey to flow out of the cell.

 And in the hexagonal geometry of the cells, nature has engineered the optimum compromise between strength and utilization of space.
 Though the walls of each cell are no thicker than 2 or 3 thousandths of an inch, the comb is able to hold 22 times its own weight!